M.S. Degree in Health, Exercise, and Sport Science: Concentration in Tactical Performance and Resiliency

 - Learning from the best: As The # 1 Top Public College in the South, and a Senior Military College, you will learn from world-leading subject matter experts at The Citadel.

-- Knowing the Why: You will graduate with advanced theoretical understanding of the physical, behavioral, and psychological principles of performance and resiliency for tactical athletes.
+- Knowing the Why: You will graduate with advanced theoretical understanding of not only the physical, but also the behavioral and psychological principles of performance and resiliency for tactical athletes.

-- Knowing the How: You will graduate having had multiple opportunities to put theory into practice with our hands-on labs, practical experiences, and semester-long internships working with tactical athletes.
+- Knowing the How: You will graduate having had multiple opportunities to put theory into practice with our hands-on labs, practical experiences, and semester-long capstone internship.

 - Gaining employment: Our one-of-a-kind M.S.
 Degree with its Concentration in Tactical Performance & Resiliency will set you apart from all others wanting a career in training tactical athletes.